 To assess β-TCP for its effectiveness as a biomaterial for bone repair, we used in vitro and in vivo screening methods.
 Firstly, we measured the OB responses to the β-TCP disks compared with baseline medium alone controls.
 Figure 2 demonstrates the OB viability in response to β-TCP disks at 7 and 14 days of culture.
 Cell viability measured from metabolically active cells in the culture wells was the same for OBs with medium in tissue culture plastic as well as with β-TCP disks indicating that this biomaterial is neither enhancing nor suppressing OB proliferation.

 To further evaluate the OBs, we measured ALP activity as a marker of differentiation using qualitative and quantitative approaches.
-Figure 2 illustrates ALP enzyme activity in tissue culture wells after 7 days of culture.
+Figure 2 illustrates ALP enzyme activity in culture wells after 7 days of culture.
 OBs in the wells with the medium alone had baseline ALP activity, while in optimal mineralization medium (MM) OBs had intense ALP staining, reflecting a high level of OB differentiation.
 In contrast, the OBs plated on β-TCP disks differentiated less than the OBs incubated in MM.
 In a quantitative assay, ALP concentration was 77% higher for the wells containing MM compared with the baseline medium alone, whereas ALP concentration was 40% lower in the cells cultured on β-TCP disks compared to MM controls.
 Although these results demonstrate that the cells grown on β-TCP disks differentiated less than those with optimal conditions of plastic with MM, they differentiated sufficiently on the biomaterials.

 Another critical feature of OBs is their capacity to induce mineralization, which is an essential step in bone healing.
-We stained cultured OB cells with ARS after 14 days and found that mineralization was higher for MM controls compared to OBs cultured in medium alone and on β-TCP disks in tissue culture wells (Figure 2).
+We stained cultured OB cells with ARS after 14 days and found that mineralization was higher for MM controls compared to OBs cultured in medium alone and on β-TCP disks in culture wells (Figure 2).
 When we measured the ARS concentration, we found that the MM controls were more than 45% higher than the β-TCP group.
 These data illustrate that OBs cultured on plastic in the presence of MM mature, differentiate and mineralize better than those with medium alone and on β-TCP disks.

 To determine how OCs respond to β-TCP disks, we used a culturing technology in which OBs are co-cultured with bone marrow OC precursors followed by the examination of OC morphology.
 OB-OC co-cultures were observed at 5 days and differed substantially between the cells grown on plastic with OC DM and the cells grown on bone slices and β-TCP.
 On plastic, the OCs were large and widespread whereas the OCs on physiological substrates were smaller, less-spread out and irregularly-shaped (Figure 3).
 To quantitate the OCs, we enumerated TRAP+ OCs and found that there were higher numbers when incubated with β-TCP (1755 ± 21.41/cm2) compared to tissue culture controls (1140 ± 15.71/cm2) and bone slices (709 ± 59.69/cm2), suggesting enhanced OC differentiation on β-TCP disks (Figure 3).